To mill or not to mill

 So why mill and overlay instead of just overlaying pavement?
 A client can expect significant cost savings in the long run by pavement milling, as your roadway will often last twice as long between paving cycles.

-You also don’t have to worry about damaging the gutter pan or losing drainage efficiency, Lander said.
+You also don’t have to worry about damaging the gutter pan or losing drainage efficiency.
 When we mill down to the existing base, remove the crack pattern, and fix any structural issues, the newly applied asphalt will last longer.
 It should be noted that there are times when an asphalt overlay is warranted (ex. high severity surface defects with minimal cracking); this should be determined at the project level.

 The upfront investment in milling more than pays for itself down the road, said Rob Holland, WithersRavenel’s Pavement Manager.
 It’s a ‘false economy’ if you don’t remove the asphalt before you resurface.
 It’s a false economy if you pave into the gutter pan and go, “oh I’m saving $4 per square yard by not milling.”
 But then you are paying for a street that is going to last half as long or less than if you had milled the first time.